Mephi78/obsidian-help-de/de/Obsidian Sync/Plans and storage limits.md

 #TODO
 ## Plans

-To sync your notes with [[Introduction to Obsidian Sync|Obsidian Sync]] you need a subscription plan.
+To sync your notes with [[Obsidian Sync/Einführung|Obsidian Sync]] you need a subscription plan.
 You can purchase a Sync plan by logging into [your account](https://obsidian.md/account/sync).
 See the [Sync landing page](https://obsidian.md/sync) for pricing.

 Below is a comparison between the Standard plan and Plus plan: